 - a FAR instructing the UPF to forward the traffic to the UPF internal interface.

-Another PDR and FAR pair includes:
+One PDR and FAR pair per UPF (excluding current UPF) includes:

-- a PDR detecting that the destination address is out of the current UPF address pool; and
+- a PDR detecting that the destination address is in the another UPF address pool; and

-- a FAR, which includes address mapping information, instructing the UPF to add an outer header (e.g. address information of next UPF) based on the included address mapping information and forward the traffic to the next UPF.
+- a FAR instructing the UPF to add an outer header (e.g. address information of next UPF) and forward the traffic to the next UPF.

 3. The UE1, UE2 and UE3 establish PDU sessions.
 The UE1 and UE2 are served by UPF1.
 The UE3 is served by UPF2.
 During corresponding N4 sessions establishment, the SMF provides N4 rules to instruct the UPF forwarding the user plane packet from UPF internal interface to the target UE.